sifferman/labs-with-cva6/labs/vm.md

 ## Provided Code Explanation

 You have been provided a simple Bootloader and OS: [`"programs/vm/os.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/os.S).
-It is an example of how to set up and enable a page table, and lower the privilage to U-mode.
+It is an example of how to set up and enable a page table, and lower the privilege to U-mode.

 These are the steps it takes in more detail: